scraperwiki/dumptruck/readme.md

 ### Save
 The simplest `insert` call looks like this.

-    dt.insert({"firstname":"Thomas","lastname":"Levine"},"diesel-engineers")
+    dt.insert({"firstname":"Thomas","lastname":"Levine"})

 This saves a new row with "Thomas" in the "firstname" column and "Levine" in the "lastname" column.
-It uses the table "diesel-engineers" inside the database "highwall.db".
+It uses the table "dumptruck" inside the database "dumptruck.db".
 It creates or alters the table if it needs to.

 ### Retrieve
 Once the database contains data, you can retrieve them.

-    data = dt.dump('diesel-engineers')
+    data = dt.dump()

 The data come out as a list of dictionaries, with one dictionary per row.